How to start a pest control business

 Useful checklist to start a pest control business

-- Having experience and proper training is the best way to ensure your pest control business will be successful.
+- Have relevant experience and proper training is the best way to ensure your pest control business will be successful.

-- Always stay on top of your finances, you could even consider hiring an accountant.
+- Always stay on top of your finances, or consider hiring an accountant.

-- Don’t forget to sign up for insurance policies and to apply for the right license when you start a pest control business.
+- Apply for the right license when you start a pest control business.

-- You can locate new customers through marketing such as advertising and social media.
+- Find new customers through marketing such as advertising and social media